 It took four weekends and roughly 80 hours to fully prepare the exterior for a QUICK four hours of actual painting.

 To my surprise, mid-morning of paint day, it was as if I lost it.
 I depleted my reserves of “DRIVE” for the dream.
-We spent what felt like an eternity prepping every surface of the bus, only to find hole we missed that needed Bondo, a section that needed to be sanded again, and a laundry list of areas that still needed to be taped.
+We spent what felt like an eternity prepping every surface of the bus, only to find a tiny hole we missed that needed Bondo, a section that needed to be sanded again, and a laundry list of areas that still needed to be taped.

 I just couldn’t do it…